Leukas/CUTE/README.md

 <!-- README.md -->
+# CUTE 🎀

 ### CUTE: Character-Level Understanding of Tokens Evaluation

+This repo contains our benchmark, CUTE, as detailed in _CUTE: Measuring LLMs’ Understanding of Their Tokens_ (link to be added soon).
+We evaluate LLM's understanding of orthography, finding that most seem to understand spelling pretty well, but aren't as good at manipulating sequences on the character level.

+We will present CUTE at EMNLP 2024!

+### Installation

 To install dependencies, cd into the repo folder and run:
 ```bash